Remote work has been steadily growing in the past decade, according to research by Flexjobs.

 Create A Home Office

-Teach your family to respect this area as your workspace.
-Establish a boundary.
-This place should allow you to work without distraction.
+Establish a boundary by teaching your family to respect this area as your workspace, one that should allow you to work without distraction.

 Tips:

-• Some remote working parents have started using signs to signal to their kids (and nannies) when they are busy and cannot be disturbed.
+Some parents who work remotely have started using signs to signal to their kids (and nannies) when they are busy and cannot be disturbed.
 Ask your kids to make a simple “stop” and “go” sign so they feel included in the process.

 Find A Coworking Space With On-Site Childcare